1. Home

 Clinical follow-up

-Clinical follow-up depends on the complexity of the surgery, and whether the patient has any postoperative problems.
+Clinical follow-up depends on the complexity of the surgery and whether the patient has any postoperative problems.

-• Problems of dentition and dental sensation
+• Problems with dentition and dental sensation

-• Problems of occlusion
+• Problems with occlusion

-• Problems of the temporomandibular joint (TMJ), (lack of range of motion, pain)
+• Problems with the temporomandibular joint (TMJ), such as reduced range of motion and pain

 MMF